react-navigation/react-navigation.github.io/versioned_docs/version-7.x/navigation-container.md

 ## Ref

-It's also possible to attach a [`ref`](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs) to the container to get access to various helper methods, for example, dispatch navigation actions.
+It's possible to pass a [`ref`](https://reactjs.org/docs/refs-and-the-dom.html#creating-refs) to the container to get access to various helper methods, for example, dispatch navigation actions.
 This should be used in rare cases when you don't have access to the [`navigation` object](navigation-object.md), such as a Redux middleware.

 Example: